3. An overview of The Museum’s collections

-4.1 Objects and materials relating to the Wesley family where appropriate (covering the 18th and 19th centuries).
+4.1 Objects and materials relating to the Wesley family where appropriate, without duplicating items unnecessarily in the collection, (covering the 18th and 19th centuries).

-4.2 Objects representing Methodism from John Wesley’s time including individuals and organisations, locally and nationally, with representative collections from the Methodist international scene, (covering the time span from the 18th century to the present day).
+4.2 Emphasis will be laid on objects representing Methodism from John Wesley’s time including individuals and organizations, locally and nationally, with representative collections from the Methodist international scene, (covering the timespan from the 18th century to the present day).

-4.3 There is a particular need to collect sample objects interpreting the story of contemporary Methodism, in the social, political, and educational areas, with emphasis on the national scene and representative collections from the international scene.
+4.3 There is a particular need to collect sample objects interpreting the story of contemporary Methodism, in the social, political, and educational areas, with emphasis on the national but also representative collections from the international scene.
+This includes material about less-well represented groups, whether relating to race, gender or sexuality.